ankeshkhemani/CarND-Traffic-Sign-Classifier-Project/README.md

 We observe that all correctly labeled classes have 100% probability.
 The ones that were manually scaled do especially bad, even giving 100% softmax probability to the wrong class.
 One road work sign which is clearly visible to eyes still gives 49% probability to Bicycles crossing and 47% to road work.
 This means the model has not trained well on the minute features of roadwork.
+The accuracy on the captured images is 50-75% (75% if we discount 2 wrong classifications to bad scaling) while it was 94.8% on the testing set thus It seems the model is overfitting.

 # References:
 For data augmentation and some other code, reference has been taken from Jeremy's project code at https://github.com/jeremy-shannon/CarND-Traffic-Sign-Classifier-Project